confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 ## Value/Return

-This functionality will allow KSQL to work with more _value_ schemas, opening up KSQL to more use-cases.
+The work is predominantly about paving the way for the structured key work, as this KLIP is a precondition of said work.

-This work is also a precondition for structured key support, which will allow KSQL to work with more _key_ schemas, opening up KSQL to even more use-cases.
+However, this functionality will allow KSQL to work with more _value_ schemas, opening up KSQL to more use-cases.

 ## Public APIS